aiidateam/aiida-core/docs/source/howto/data.rst

     In [7]: "base1" in path
     Out[7]: True

-A group may be "virtual", in which case its label does not directly relate to a group, or the group can be retrieved with the `get_group()` method:
+A group may be "virtual", in which case its label does not directly relate to a group, or the group can be retrieved with the :py:func:`~aiida.tools.groups.paths.GroupPath.get_group` method:

 .. code-block:: ipython